Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Pareto Analysis for Bi-Objective MDPs

-To establish this result, we first introduce two key lemmas concerning the \emph{monotonicity} and \emph{convexity} of $\mathcal{J}^*_\beta$, as illustrated in Figure~\ref{fig:pareto frontier}.
-These properties play a central role in our analysis and algorithmic design that follow.
+To establish this result, we first present two key lemmas on the monotonicity and convexity of $\mathcal{J}^{*}_\beta$, as illustrated in Figure~\ref{fig:pareto front}.
+These properties play a central role in the subsequent analysis and algorithmic design.